Skip over main navigation

 To help with identification take look at the photo galleries on our snakes information pages.
 We also have some advice about non-native and escaped pet snakes.
 If you're still unsure please email us a photo and / or detailed description to [email protected], or post a photo to our Facebook or Twitter.

-Don't forget to add you sighting to Garden Dragon Watch!
+Don't forget to add you sighting to Garden Dragon Watch or the Record Pool!

 Find out more about snakes in gardens in our advice notes below: